 As winter comes to a halt and spring is ushered in, many of your neighbors will begin bringing their yards back to life.
 You’ll see each homeowner work a different angle.
-Some will aerate their yard to help the grass breathe, while others will rake it out, breaking up the bad roots and ridding the yard of dead grass.
+Some will aerate their yard to help the grass breathe, while others will rake it out, breaking up the bad roots, rattan garden furniture and ridding the yard of dead grass.
 Still, others will fertilize, feeding the ground, hoping to watch it turn green.

 Other techniques include planting grass seed on overly rundown spots, water cycles, and of course, mowing to encourage growth and thickness.
 There is nothing wrong with these techniques and remedies.
 In fact, you may employ some of them yourself; however, there are other ways to recharge and rejuvenate the soil.
 One such idea stems from easy home composting.
 It’s natural, organic, inexpensive, and efficient.